 • Requires a plan upgrade for integration capabilities

-Why we chose RingCentral
+Why I picked RingCentral

 If you find Google Voice lacking in phone and collaboration functionality, RingCentral is one of the most comprehensive alternatives.
 Known as the leader in cloud-based business communications software, RingCentral offers a full-featured platform that includes voice, video meetings, and team messaging.